Philip Taylor Kramer: Engineering career

-Kramer later obtained a degree in aerospace engineering.
+Kramer would complete a degree in aerospace engineering.
 He worked on the MX missile guidance system for a contractor of the US Department of Defense and later in the computer industry on fractal compression, facial recognition systems, and advanced communications.

 A technician for the band Iron Butterfly introduced Taylor to the math of Benoit Mandelbrot when his book on fractals came out in 1978.
 Since fractals uses iteration math, they looked at using it for what they called 'fractal resolution' of images using the math of Koch Curves or Cantor Dust, for what is now referred to today as 'fractal compression'.

 Kramer, the son of a professor of electrical engineering, had a lifelong interest in science and mathematical theorems.
 In 1964, at the age of 12, he won the science fair at Liberty School in Youngstown, Ohio, by building a laser with a beam strong enough to pop a balloon.
 In 1990, at the age of 38, Kramer co-founded Total Multimedia Inc. with Randy Jackson (brother of Michael Jackson) to develop data compression techniques for CD-ROMs.
 The firm claims it developed the first video compression capable of producing full motion video from a single speed CD-ROM in 1992.
 In 1994 the company was reorganized under bankruptcy and hired new leadership.
 Kramer continued working there until his disappearance, though he was profoundly affected by the bankruptcy and reorganization.
 Kramer co-developed SoftVideo based on fractal compression and he also claimed to work on a transmission project that would result in faster-than-light speed communications.
 The latter related to his father Ray's long-running family effort to discredit Albert Einstein's theories.